gigodata/gigodata.github.io/README.md

 Library Method™ forms part of the conceptual foundation for the GIGO Data initiative.

+The methodology is intended to support improved **data integrity, professional transparency, and evidentiary accountability** in modern knowledge systems.

 ---

 # Repository Purpose

 This repository exists to:

-* host the public GIGO Data™ website
+* host the public **GIGO Data™ website**
 * provide stable canonical URLs
-* publish governance statements
+* publish governance statements and conceptual frameworks
 * support responsible indexing by research systems
 * preserve the historical record of published materials

-The website intentionally uses **minimal dependencies** to maximize reliability and longevity.
+The repository intentionally uses **minimal dependencies** to maximise reliability, portability, and long-term maintainability.

 ---